Mindful-AI-Assistants/.github/profile/README.md

 ## [About Us]()

-**Mindful-AI-Assistants** is an open-source organization founded by [Fabiana Campanari](https://github.com/FabianaCampanari)  a multifaceted professional, a passionate humanistic artificial intelligence data scientist who loves AI, Design, and Code and also have de\gree in psychologie.
-The concept of the organization is "Empowering Businesses with Copilots, Agents, Bots and More!", and it focuses on creating copilots, bots, agents, and other AI solutions.
-Moreover, **Mindful-AI-Assistants** goes beyond technology, aiming to integrate spiritual development into its mission.
-We believe that technological advancement is truly meaningful only when accompanied by spiritual growth, as both are essential for human well-being.
+**Mindful-AI-Assistants** is an open-source organization founded by [Fabiana Campanari](https://github.com/FabianaCampanari)  with a deep passion for humanistic AI, design, and coding, and a background in psychology.
+Our mission is "Empowering Businesses with Copilots, Agents, Bots, and More!"—creating AI solutions that bridge technology with human potential.
+At Mindful-AI-Assistants, we integrate not only advanced tech solutions but also emphasize holistic growth, believing that true progress combines both technological and spiritual advancement for balanced well-being.

 <!--
 ### <p align="center" style="font-size: 400px"> [*ੈ ✩‧₊˚༺ ☆ ༻ *ੈ✩‧₊˚](https://github.com/FabianaCampanari/FabianaCampanari/assets/113218619/665fbed5-68e9-459c-8106-8a9b53bb74e0) </p>